 Our spirits also shift, sometimes for reasons we cannot understand.
 We look up from breakfast one morning and realize that it is some other time in our life.
 While going up a stairway or down a hall, while glancing from our desks at work or during a meeting, or mid-sentence in a relationship, the question comes – “What am I doing here?”
 We notice the clock, blow the candles out on a cake, hear geese overhead, pass by a mirror – and a voice within us asks – “When?”

-My experiences with existential questions have generally paired with an identifiable period of time related to my age, a relationship that suddenly feels different, a significant event like a loss or a physical illness, or have been prompted by gnawing feelings of dissatisfaction, or unhappiness.
-When I was younger, the questions arouse out of desperate feelings of anxiety.
+My experiences with existential questions have generally paired with an identifiable period of time-related to my age, a relationship that suddenly feels different, a significant event like a loss or a physical illness, or have been prompted by gnawing feelings of dissatisfaction or unhappiness.
+When I was younger, the questions arose out of desperate feelings of anxiety.

 It being an old story – but perhaps a new one to some readers – forgive me for a moment for revisiting one of the driving forces for my having begun 2nd Tuesday five years ago.